-Lisa P. Mak is an Associate in Minami Tamaki’s Consumer and Employee Rights Group.
+Lisa P. Mak is a Senior Associate in Minami Tamaki’s Consumer and Employee Rights Group.
 She is passionate about protecting the rights of consumers and employees as individuals and in class actions.

 Ms. Mak’s practice includes employment discrimination, harassment, retaliation, wrongful termination, contract claims, and labor code violations.
 She is experienced in litigation, from pre-litigation negotiations to trials and appeals.
 Ms. Mak also advises employees on employment contracts and severance agreements.

 Ms. Mak has served as trial counsel in multiple trials involving a wide variety of employment disputes in state and federal court.
 In 2016, she was co-lead counsel on a five-week jury trial which resulted in a $3.5 million total verdict for four female officers at the Sacramento County Sheriff’s Department.
 The verdict was listed in the LexisNexis “Top 10 Employment Verdicts” for 2016, and was recognized by Leaders in the Law in its “Northern California’s Leading Lawyers” 2017 publication.

 Prior to joining Minami Tamaki, Ms. Mak worked at prominent plaintiffs’ employment law and civil rights firms, where she served on trial teams for high-profile discrimination and retaliation cases.

 Ms. Mak graduated from UC San Diego summa cum laude and Phi Beta Kappa, and received her law degree from UC College of the Law, San Francisco (formerly UC Hastings Law).
 During law school, she externed for an Administrative Law Judge in the U.S. Department of Labor and worked as a Research Assistant at the Center for WorkLife Law.
 Ms. Mak also served as a Clinic Counselor at Legal Aid at Work, an experience which solidified her interest in representing employees from all backgrounds.